qucontrol/krotov/CONTRIBUTING.rst

     $ git push -u origin issue1

 Commit early and often!
 At the same time, try to keep your topic branch as clean and organized as possible.
-If you have not yet pushed your topic branch to the "origin" remote:

 * Avoid having a series of meaningless granular commits like "start bugfix", "continue development", "add more work on bugfix", "fix typos", and so forth.